wp-plugins/facebook-tabs-editor/readme.txt

 = HOW IT WORKS =

-* Simply download the free wordpress plugin and install it (Craig, make link to wordpress plugin page)
+* Simply download the free wordpress plugin and install it.
 * On the left navigation menu bar of your wordpress admin, clcik on: "Facebook Tabs"
 * Simply create your own design and content directly from your wordpress site, the same way as you would do for any page or post, and all your changes will automatically appear on your Facebook tabs.